kfrancis01/Automation-Add-On-/README.md

 >> chmod +x DistanceProject.py
 ```
 This will allow you to simply locate the file in the Raspberry Pi Desktop and execute by double clicking on it.
-You can end the program by closing the figure window or entering ctrl + c.
+You can end the program by closing the figure window or entering `ctrl + c`.
 Once the program has stopped an updated .xlxs file called DistanceRecorded will be uploaded to the desktop.
 Opening the file will show the time and date at the top left corner as well as the distances gathered.